xnth97/SymbolPicker/README.md

 # SymbolPicker

-A simple and cross-platform SFSymbol Picker for SwiftUI
+A simple and cross-platform SFSymbol picker for SwiftUI

 ![](https://img.shields.io/badge/License-MIT-green)
 ![](https://img.shields.io/badge/Platform-iOS%20%7C%20macOS%20%7C%20tvOS-blue)

 ## Features

 SymbolPicker provides a simple and cross-platform interface for picking a SFSymbol with search functionality that is backported to iOS 14.
-SymbolPicker is implemented with SwiftUI and supports iOS, macOS and tvOS platforms.
+SymbolPicker is implemented with SwiftUI and supports iOS, macOS, tvOS and watchOS platforms.

 ## Usage

 ### Requirements

-* iOS 14.0+ / macOS 12.0+ / tvOS 15.0+
+* iOS 14.0+ / macOS 12.0+ / tvOS 15.0+ / watchOS 8.0+
 * Xcode 13.0+
 * Swift 5.0+